The Ending Of Oldboy Explained

 Dae-su's tormentor, Lee Woo-jin, is equally as compromised by his emotions.
 When they were in school together, Dae-su witnessed Woo-jin fondling his sister and inadvertently started a rumor about the two of them that spread through the school and caused Woo-jin's sister to take her own life.

 Woo-jin doesn't just want to ruin Dae-su's life.
-He wants to make Dae-su experience all the shame, rage, and hatred that he's lived with throughout his entire life.
+He wants to make Dae-su experience all the shame, rage, and hatred that he's lived with all this time.
 He trapped Dae-su in a prison only so he would never witness his daughter growing up.
 Then Woo-jin used hypnotism to manipulate Dae-su into sleeping with his own daughter, believing that put the two of them on an equal footing.
-By the end of the film, Woo-jin is dead, and Dae-su is completely free, but in reality that was Woo-jin's plan from the very beginning.
+By the end of the film, Woo-jin is dead, and Dae-su is completely free, but in reality, that was Woo-jin's plan from the very beginning.

 How did Lee Woo-jin make his fortune?